IISRI in the Media

 "The LAND 400 program is the Australian Army's largest, most expensive and most complex combat vehicle program.
 It will provide the Army with an essential capability for future land operations," Mr Andrews said.

 Deakin Motion.Lab and IISRI create 'Vox Lumen' Interactive Visualisations for White Night Melbourne 2015

 Deakin Motion.Lab, The Institute for Intelligent Systems Research and Innovation (IISRI) formally the Centre for Intelligent Systems Research (CISR) and augmented reality partner AppeARition have collaborated to present "Vox Lumen: People into Light" at Federation Square for White Night Melbourne 2015.

 Vox Lumen transformed Melbourne's iconic meeting place into an interactive world with stunning abstract digital projections, dancer-driven live motion capture, and interactive content that tracked the movement of crowds across Melbourne's biggest night of arts and culture.
 The event was a combination of live performance and audience interactivity.

-The fusion of live performance and technology ran for 12 hours on Federation Square's main stage from 7pm-7am, featuring dancer/choreographer Steph Hutchison who wore CISR's high-tech Xsens motion capture suit.
+The fusion of live performance and technology ran for 12 hours on Federation Square's main stage from 7pm-7am, featuring dancer/choreographer Steph Hutchison who wore IISRI's high-tech Xsens motion capture suit.
 This marker-less full-body suit allows researchers to go mobile, taking a technology that is usually limited to a commercial lab setting into the heart of the city.
 The inertial-based suit measures the movement of the dancer using an internal gyroscope so that every movement directly affects the content on the screen.

 Professor Nahavandi delivers Inaugural Harrison Lecture for Innovation